Gupta-Aryaman/blog/aryamanblog/content/blog/replication-and-sharding-in-mongo.md

     ![](/images/replication-and-sharding-in-mongo/image25.png)

-    Now doing `sh.status()`, we can see “peaksDB” in “databases” field -
+    Now doing `sh.status()`, we can see "peaksDB" in "databases" field -

     ![](/images/replication-and-sharding-in-mongo/image26.png)

-15. We can see 1 sample document inside our ‘peaksDB.peaks’ collection.
-Lets shard the collection on ‘name’ field -
+15. We can see 1 sample document inside our 'peaksDB.peaks' collection.
+Lets shard the collection on 'name' field -

     1. Create an index of the proposed shard key -